I'm Alex from PixTeller and today, I'm psyched to show you most of our animation editor: functionality and features.

 From the actions panel you have several options: you can Copy or Move the video on any of your folders, or you can update the privacy settings or delete them, like a regular design.

 The biggest benefit of PixTeller is that anyone can use any premade image or animation design.
 By pressing the "Use" button I can easily replace some elements in design mode, go in animation mode, save and render.
-That's it!
+That's it, the animation maker will do the job for you!

-Again, I'm Alex from PixTeller, and I really hope you've enjoyed this tutorial.
-If you have any questions regarding the designs and what we did here today, don't hesitate to contact me or one of my team via Live chat or contact form directly on PixTeller.com.
+Again, I'm Alex the PixTeller chief troublemaker, and I really hope you've enjoyed this tutorial.
+If you have any questions regarding the designs and what we did here today, don't hesitate to contact me.
 We truly want to make this whole experience an easy one, and most importantly, useful to you.

-If you've found this tutorial practical and you want more, follow our blog for many tricks and tips that will make your designs the best out there.
+If you've found this tutorial practical and you want more, follow our blog for many tricks and tips that will make your visuals the best out there.
+Join PixTeller and design your own images, animated GIFs and short video animations for your websites, advertising campaigns, social media posts, mobile apps, print, business and more.